Time Management Activities For Employees

 • Which areas did each delegator need to improve on?

-• Which tasks were pleasant and which were more challenging?
+• Which tasks were pleasant, and which were more challenging?

-Delegation is an essential skill for managers and employees who plan on becoming managers one day.
-Once your managers improve this skill, they’ll be able to allocate time more effectively and, as a result, get more done at the office. paper boats on a table
+Once your managers improve this skill, they can allocate time more effectively and, as a result, get more done at the office.

 Game 6: Paper Boat Factory

-Speaking of effective delegation, another fun and exciting game is Paper Boat Factory.
-All you need for this are old newspapers.
+Speaking of effective delegation, another fun activity and exciting game is Paper Boat Factory

 Rules